Sigmmma/reclaimers-aws/README.md

 # reclaimers.net AWS infrastructure
 This [CDK project][cdk] implements the hosting infrastructure and resources necessary to run the [reclaimers.net](https://reclaimers.net) website and associated services.
-This codebase is still a WIP, since the manually-created resources are being ported into it from the previous account.

 ## Initial account setup
 This infrastructure is mainly account-agnostic and automatic, but assumes the AWS account has been prepared: